derekelkins/ipgcc/README.md

 one of the specifications that governs the format of CD-ROM file systems.
 Or, nowadays, `.iso` files.

+This example illustrates traversing a tree-like structure specified by absolute offsets.
+ISO9660 also specifies a flat version of the directory structure with the Path Tables.
+This parser illustrates traversing both.

 ### QOI

 I made a [QOI](https://qoiformat.org/) parser as an early simple but "real" example.